Swall0w/chainer-crnn/README.md

 # Convolutional Recurrent Neural Network
 This repository implements the Convolutional Recurrent Neural Network(CRNN) in chainer.
+This repository is not implemented for GPU completely now.

 You can find [original implementation](https://github.com/bgshih/crnn) and [Pytorch implementation](https://github.com/meijieru/crnn.pytorch).